simonamdev/charitybot2/README.md

 ## Upcoming features

+- New donation CSS animation on reload
+- Play audio on new donation on overlay
-[ ] Asynchronous posting to twitch chat to avoid needing an account per event
+- Asynchronous posting to twitch chats to avoid needing an account per event (Useful for several events running at the same time)